Fattimo/quiz-app/README.md

 a.k.a my thoughts on the current iteration of the product

 As I got working on this project, I started to feel like the tech stack I chose was very cumbersome.
-Prior to this project, I made a very similar card-scrolling app using NextJS and MongoDB, and comparing the two projects, I think NextJS/SSR is simply just better than create-react-app and CSR, and I personally much prefer the flexibility of noSQL databases for smaller projects like these compared to a possibly more stable but inflexible SQL databse.
+Prior to this project, I made a very similar card-scrolling app using NextJS and MongoDB, and comparing the two projects, I think NextJS/SSR is simply just better than create-react-app and CSR, and I personally much prefer the flexibility of noSQL databases for smaller projects like these compared to a possibly more stable but inflexible SQL database.
 (This is why for Phase 2 of this app, I'm switching to NextJS and GraphQL.
 I haven't used GraphQL before, but reading through the docs, it seems to also sacrifice stability for flexibility.)

 Honestly, the only reason I chose the stack that I did was that I wanted to force myself to use a relational database (my other option was a python based backend) and _not_ NextJS for a project.